Averett University: Flight School

 Averett University has a Bachelor of Science in Aerospace Management degree with two concentration options: Aviation Business and Flight Operations.
-Also available is a joint Aerospace Management/Criminal Justice bachelors degree.
+Also available is a joint Aerospace Management/Criminal Justice bachelor's degree.
 The university has a FAA-approved Part 141 Pilot School with flight operations conducted out of the Danville Regional Airport (KDAN) that is close to campus.

 Rankings

-For 2025, U.S. News & World Report ranked Averett University #76 out of 132 Regional Universities South, #28 in Best Value Schools, and #45 in Top Performers on Social Mobility.<#570 in Nursing (tie).
+For 2027, U.S. News & World Report ranked Averett University tied for No.94 out of 135 Regional Universities South, No.28 in Best Value Schools, No.45 in Top Performers on Social Mobility, and tied for No. 648 in Nursing.

 Campus

 Averett's main campus is a 19 acre campus on West Main Street in Danville.
 The 70 acre North Campus Athletic Center and Averett Flight Center at Danville Regional Airport are also in Danville.
 The 100 acre Equestrian Center in Pelham, North Carolina, lies just across the Virginia–North Carolina border.

-Averett's adult education program, Graduate and Professional Studies (GPS), has campus centers in Danville, Richmond, and Tidewater.
-GPS classes are offered at 12 locations around Virginia.